Parcel Data Onboarding and FAQ

 When was your data last updated?

 On average 94% of our parcels have been refreshed in the last 12 months, with most of those in the last 6 months.
+We target approximately 600 counties that are generally fast growing and populous for more frequent updates.
+Some of these are targeted for updates as frequently as four times per year.
 We work on a rolling update schedule, refreshing county data directly for 100 - 300 counties per month, usually grouped by state.

 Monthly we share, both in machine readable format and via a monthly update email, what counties have been updated, and what states are in the pipeline for the upcoming quarter.
-An example of our Monthly Data Update Email is available.
+Here is an example of our Monthly Data Update Email.
+Regrid tracks the date of last refresh from the county in the ll_last_refresh attribute.

-A detailed listing of every county in our data set and the date we last refreshed directly from the county is always available.
-This spreadsheet can be downloaded as a CSV for closer analysis: Regrid Attribute Completeness Report
+A detailed listing of every county in our data set and the date we last refreshed directly from the county is available in the Regrid coverage report.
+This report can be downloaded as a CSV: Regrid Attribute Completeness Report

 How do you provide data updates?